oceanprotocol-archive/OEPs/11/README.md

      Condition keys come together with the SLA template ID, can be hardcoded in Trilobite
    - For each condition, a list of its parameter values, a timeout, and a mapping of events emitted by it to the off-chain handlers of these events
    - Each event is identified by name.
 Each event handler is a function from a whitelisted module
+   - Service agreement contract address and the event mapping in the same format as the condition events, for off-chain listeners

    A service of type "Access" contains 2 different endpoints:
    - **serviceEndpoint** - A URL to fetch data decryption keys from